dslab-epfl/svshi/svshi/documentation/documentation.md

 First of all, we need to define what are the properties that should be verified about the applications.
 As described in the [section about app generation (Section 4.2.1)](#421-app-generation), the developer writes mainly 2 functions in an application: `iteration()` and `invariant()`.
 The `iteration()` function is the function that modifies the state of the installation (i.e., what implements the behaviour) while the `invariant()` is a function that returns a `bool` and represents an invariant about the physical installation that must stay valid at all times.

 When performing the verification, we have 2 sets of applications: the already installed one(s) and the one(s) being installed.
 The main idea is that we verify that the execution of the `iteration()` function of any application on a _valid state_ (i.e., the installation is in a state in which all `invariant()` functions of all applications of both sets are verified) returns a possibly different but still _valid_ state.
 This condition is more conservative than it could be.
-Indeed, it is possible that a particular set of applications is rejected even though the execution could be valid.
+Indeed, a particular set of applications may be rejected even though the execution could be valid.
 This would occur if the execution of the `iteration()` functions in a particular order leads to a valid state but the state is in an _invalid state_ between two functions.
 We decide that this case should be rejected as well because of the event-based nature of our system.
 Indeed, it would lead to invalid states if the execution order changes.
 It also helps during the verification process using CrossHair and we will detail how.
 It is therefore possible to verify `iteration()` functions independently from each other.

 An important thing to note at this point is that we cannot verify that, given an _invalid_ state, an app produces a valid state.
 Indeed, for an app to produce a valid state from an invalid one, the invalid one must be from a particular subset of the universe of all states.
-This represents in fact the _functionality_ of the app.
+This represents the _functionality_ of the app.

 For example, let us take an application that turns a light on when a presence detector detects someone.
 The app would look like this: